 The Palm Desert Aquatic Center (PDAC) was opened as a new recreational amenity for the community in 2011.
 At that time, entry fees were established by Resolution No. 2011-32 (Attachment 1), and a 60% cost recovery goal was set.
 Due to rising operational costs, lack of fee adjustments for many years, and lower attendance, cost recovery for operations dipped to approximately 34% in 2023.
-Staff and the operator have increased programming in an attempt to improve revenues, as operating hours for concessions and recreational swimming was reduced following the pandemic.
+Staff and the operator have increased programming in an attempt to improve revenues, as operating hours for concessions and recreational swimming were reduced following the pandemic.
 The increased city subsidy for operational expenses combined with the financial impact of potential future capital improvement projects for new amenities, prompted a fee analysis in FY 2022-23 to ensure the PDAC plans for a sustainable path forward.

 Staff first reviewed this information with the Parks and Recreation Committee at their meetings in August 2022 and February 2023.
 Some considerations given by the Committee were the benefits that new attractions would bring to the PDAC and a program for low-income residents, should the fees be increased.
 A presentation was given to the City Council during a Study Session on March 23, 2023.
-At that meeting, staff were asked to gather additional data about other aquatic centers in the region for comparison on fees, cost recovery, operator and staffing, amenities, size, and other such factors.
-Staff found that most aquatic centers are operated by the city, charge similar or higher fees at PDAC, and do not have a formally established recovery rate.
-Also, most facilities do not have as many attractions or amenities as PDAC.
+At that meeting, staff were asked to gather additional data on other aquatic centers in the region for comparison, including fees, cost recovery, operator and staffing, amenities, size, and other relevant factors.
+Staff found that most aquatic centers are city-operated, charge fees similar or higher than those at PDAC, and do not have a formally established cost recovery targets.
+Also, most facilities offer fewer attractions and amenities than PDAC.

 Staff conducted a separate financial analysis to determine the need to address the rising annual city subsidy in relation to the 60% cost recovery goal set in the original resolution (2011-32).
 A 5-year plan that to incrementally manage (and hopefully mitigate) the rising city subsidy of the facility was developed.
 The increase was kept at a moderate level, and an income-qualified discount program was established.
-The plan was presented to the Parks and Recreation Committee and was approved to move forward for City Council approval.
+The plan was presented to the Parks and Recreation

+Committee and was approved to move forward for City Council approval.
 The City Council approved Resolution No. 2023-045 to increase the PDAC fees on September 14, 2023, and the new rates were implemented beginning January 1, 2024.